Paris Saint-Germain FC supporters: Anthems and mottos

 "Ici, c'est Paris" is a very famous PSG motto.

 "Allez Paris!", recorded by Belgian actress and singer Annie Cordy in 1971, was the club's first official anthem.
-A PSG fan from the very beginning, she was part of an association of hundreds of celebrities who contributed to the club's founding in 1970.
-At the time, an appeal was made to anonymous people to buy season tickets at newsstands.
+A dedicated PSG supporter from the very beginning, Cordy was part of an association of hundreds of celebrities who contributed to the club's founding in 1970.
+At that time, an appeal was made to the public to purchase season tickets at newsstands.
 A year later, Cordy was named PSG's official godmother and recorded the aforementioned anthem.

-The club's second anthem, "Allez Paris-Saint-Germain!" by Les Parisiens, was recorded in 1977, replacing Cordy's version.
+The club's second anthem, "Allez Paris‑Saint‑Germain!" by Les Parisiens, was recorded in 1977, replacing Annie Cordy's original version.
 It was produced and released by long-time PSG leader and music producer Charles Talar.
 The chorus became a popular chant among PSG fans during matches.
-A new version, with the same name, was recorded in 2010 as part of the club's 40th anniversary celebrations.
-Performed to the tune of "Go West" by the Village People, the lyrics were rewritten with suggestions from the fans.
-This is the current official anthem of the club.
-It was premiered at the 2010 edition of the Tournoi de Paris.
+A new version of the anthem, retaining the same title, was recorded in 2010 as part of the club's 40th anniversary celebrations.
+Performed to the tune of "Go West" by Village People, the lyrics were rewritten with input from the fans.
+This version serves as the club's current official anthem.

-"Ô Ville Lumière," set to the tune of "Flower of Scotland," is another authentic club anthem for PSG fans.
-This chant was created by former KoB ultra group Boulogne Boys.
+"Ô Ville Lumière," set to the tune of "Flower of Scotland," is another official club anthem for PSG fans.
+This chant was created by the former KoB ultra group Boulogne Boys.
 Other notable chants include "Le Parc est à nous" ("The Parc is ours"), "Ici, c'est Paris" ("This is Paris"), and "Paris est magique" ("Paris is magical").
 "Who Said I Would" by English musician Phill Collins is also a traditional fan anthem.
 The song has accompanied the players' entrance onto the field since 1992.
 Collins was preceded by French singer Michel Fugain and his 1972 song "Attention, Ladies and Gentlemen."

 "Ici, c'est Paris" and "Paris est magique" are also the club's most iconic mottos.
-The former was created by former VA ultra group Supras Auteuil, who trademarked it in 2008.
-PSG started using the "Ici, c'est Paris" slogan in their marketing and a legal battle ensued with the Supras.
-In February 2016, the group rejected the club's offer of €2,000 for the ownership rights.
-They eventually reached an agreement in August 2019.
-The club would continue advertising the slogan, and fans would still be able to use it freely.
+The "Ici, c'est Paris" slogan was created by the former VA ultra group Supras Auteuil, which registered it as a trademark in 2008.
+PSG began incorporating the slogan into their marketing, resulting in a legal dispute with the Supras.
+In February 2016, the group rejected the club's offer of €2,000 for the rights to the slogan.
+An agreement was reached in August 2019, allowing the club to continue using the slogan in advertising while fans retained the right to use it freely.